kupolua/web-presentation/_posts/1008-01-01-checkboxes.md

 layout: post
 ---
 # Checkboxes
-There is also easy to enable and use checkboxes to get selected rows
+It is also easy to enable checkboxes to get selected rows